nix-community/home-manager/README.md

 Words of warning
 ----------------

-This project is under development.
-I personally use it to manage several user configurations but it may fail catastrophically for you.
-So beware!

 Before using Home Manager you should be comfortable using the Nix language and the various tools in the Nix ecosystem.
 Reading through the [Nix Pills][] document is a good way to familiarize yourself with